 League also supported a bill that failed to pass.
-The Commitment Legislative Civil Task Force recommended combining the statutes regarding alcohol and substance abuse and mental illness commitments into one comprehensive law.
-Opposition came from 2nd amendment advocates, who objected to portions of the current statutes mandating the reporting of courtordered commitments to the Colorado Bureau of Investigations for use in background checks for gun sales.
-A substitute bill was introduced that would have modified the definition of gravely disabled and eliminated "imminent" danger and added "recent threats or actions" indicating danger to self or others, as the Task Force had recommended.
-It was withdrawn by the sponsor, because it also was opposed by gun rights advocates.
+The Legislative Civil Commitment Task Force recommended combining the statutes regarding alcohol and substance abuse and mental illness commitments into one comprehensive law.
+Opposition came from second amendment advocates, who objected to portions of the current statutes mandating the reporting of court ordered commitments to the Colorado Bureau of Investigations for use in background checks for gun sales.
+A substitute bill was introduced that would have modified the definition of gravely disabled and eliminated "imminent" danger and added "recent threats or actions" indicating danger to self or others as a task force had recommended.
+It was withdrawn by the sponsor because it also was opposed by gun rights advocates.

 In 2015 League supported three bills to make incremental changes benefiting those who need behavioral health services.
 A bill passed that includes autism spectrum disorders in the state's mental health parity law.
 Another bill that passed expanded the definition of mental health professionals to allow more professionals to treat minors with only the minor's consent.
-While the League supported an effort to create a pilot program for Alcohol and Substance Abuse Medical Detox Centers within the Dept. of Human Services, it was postponed indefinitely due to lack of funding.
+While the League supported an effort to create a pilot program for Alcohol and Substance Abuse Medical Detox Centers within the Department of Human Services, it was postponed indefinitely due to lack of funding.